 One of the most memorable times to be visiting Portugal is late winter/early spring when the country explodes into a frenzy of song and dance as the annual carnival season gets underway.

-The high point is on Carnival Tuesday, a public holiday on the 16th of February 2021 (and the 1st of March 2022), when many towns and cities across the country come to a complete standstill as lively parades of gaily-coloured floats fill the streets, although many of the festivities get started the previous weekend.
+The high point is on Carnival Tuesday, a public holiday on the 1st of March 2022 (21st of February 2023), when many towns and cities across the country come to a complete standstill as lively parades of gaily-coloured floats fill the streets, although many of the festivities get started the previous weekend.

 Carnival is celebrated all over Portugal with the biggest and brightest Mardi Gras parades to be found in Ovar, Sesimbra, Torres Vedras (indicated on the map below), Funchal and Loulé watched by hordes of revellers with a great many in fancy attire.